Leadership spill: In popular culture

-An episode of the American TV series Madam Secretary, "The Common Defense", featured a fictional Australian Prime Minister and one of the main characters Jay Whitman (Sebastian Arcelus) commented that Australia throws Prime Ministers out like confetti.
-The episode was originally aired on March 24, 2019, and it is an allusion to the real life frequency of Prime Ministers between 2010 and 2018 as a result of leadership spills against the sitting Prime Minister.
+An episode of the American TV series Madam Secretary, "The Common Defense", featured a fictional Australian prime minister and one of the main characters Jay Whitman (Sebastian Arcelus) commented that Australia throws Prime Ministers out like confetti.
+The episode was originally aired on March 24, 2019, and it is an allusion to the real life frequency of Prime Ministers between 2013 and 2018 as a result of leadership spills against the sitting prime minister, which caused there to be five prime ministers in just five years (Julia Gillard, Kevin Rudd, Tony Abbott, Malcolm Turnbull and Scott Morrison).